8 Red Flags You Hired the Wrong Dev Shop

 The rise of “vibe coding” - agencies using AI to generate 90%+ of the codebase - has made this red flag catastrophic.
 AI-generated code looks clean, with good variable names and consistent formatting that reads like a textbook.

-But the developers who generated it never wrote tests, never handled errors, and never checked edge cases.
+But the developers who generated it wrote no tests, skipped error handling, and left the edge cases unchecked.
 Qodo’s 2025 report found AI-generated code produces 1.7x more issues than human-written code.
-And when Veracode tested over 100 LLMs , their researchers discovered that 45% of the generated code contained exploitable security flaws.
+And when Veracode tested over 100 LLMs, their researchers discovered that 45% of the generated code contained exploitable security flaws.

 The vibe coding shops skip tests entirely because the AI output “looks like it works.”
 It does - until real users show up and everything breaks at once, leaving you paying emergency rates to fix code that should never have shipped.